stephenhouser/node-red-contrib-flexradio/PROTOCOL.md

 ## Special Notes

-* Handles and identifiers are interpreted as hexadecimal numbers and reflected in NodeRed as decimal numbers.
-In several cases, e.g. the delivery of handles, the flexradio does not prefix these numbers with the conventinal `0x` but they are indeed hexidecimal numbers and interpreted as such.
+* Handles and identifiers are sent from the radio as hexadecimal numbers, though not always with the `0x` prefix.
+Where we can determine they should be hex numbers, e.g. in the header of `S`, and `M` messages, we prefix them with `0x` before sending them along.
+In some other places, specifically `R` responses from commands like creating streams, there is not a generic way to determine that the number that is sent is intended to be a hex number without knowing what command generated it.
+So these are left as is to be interpreted by the caller.

 ## Discovery messages

+While the discovery message is sent via UDP, the payload is text.
+This text is prefixed with a dummy `S0|` to make it appear like a status message and sent to the same parser used for the TCP command and control stream to be decoded.

-### Raw TCP data
+### Raw UDP payload

 ### Parser/Radio.js output

 ### Node/flexradio-message output